 The best way to get rid of weevils is to make sure they never get a foothold within the food stores.
 This means storing any stores of flower or rice in cold areas that are secured.
 Make sure the food is inspected before it’s stored next to other bags or stores of food.
 Weevils can jump from one box or bag to another.

 Weevils do not survive well in cold environments, so reducing the temperature can stop weevils.
-Making sure the storage areas around your warehouse are scrubbed clean to ensure larvae is removed and weevils do not develop.
+Make sure the storage areas around your warehouse are scrubbed clean to ensure larvae are removed and weevils do not develop.